randoop/toradocu-coverage/README.md

 # Toradocu-coverage computations

+### Note: This branch is for experimentation purposes only.

 This document describes how to setup and run an evaluation of Randoop test coverage over the Toradocu corpus.